bshetti/aws-vmworld-2017/README.md

 9. Restart services:

     * Restart HAProxy on the Web tier instances.
+        * The HAProxy instances have an issue - service haproxy restart DOES NOT work
+        * use the following:
+          `sudo ps aux | grep haproxy` - note the process id `sudo kill xxx`
+          copy the ps line for haproxy from the output and use sudo to rerun it it should be something like: `sudo /usr/sbin/haproxy -f /etc/haproxy/haproxy.cfg -D -p /var/run/haproxy.pid`

     * Restart Django on the App tier instances.
+        * `sudo ps aux | grep manage` - note all the process ids - should be three
+        * `sudo kill xxx xxx xxx `
+        * in the ubuntu folder run `./startdjango.sh`

-    * Restart HAProxy on the DB Load Balancer instance.
+    * Restart HAProxy on the DB Load Balancer instance. (`sudo service haproxy restart` works)

 You should be ready to go!